Balancing-based model reduction for switched descriptor systems: Numerical Experiments

-We consider the holonomically constrained mass-spring-damper system presented in \cite[Sec.~4]{MehS05}.
+We consider the holonomically constrained mass-spring-damper system presented in \cite[Sec.~4]{MehS05} with $g\in\N$ masses.
 The vibration of this system is described by the descriptor system

-where $\fp(t) \in \R^g$ is the position vector, $\fv(t) \in \R^g$ is the velocity vector, $\flambda(t)\in \R$ is the Lagrange multiplier, $\fM = \text{diag}(m_1,\ldots,m_g)$ is the mass matrix, $\fD$ and $\fK$ are the tridiagonal damping and stiffness matrices, $\fG = [1, 0, \ldots,0, -1]\in \R^g$ is the constraint matrix, $\fB_2 = \fe_1$, and $\fC_1 = [ \fe_1, \fe_2, \fe_{g-1} ]^\T$ where $\fe_j$ denotes the $j$th column of the identity matrix $\fI_{g}$.
-The descriptor system arising from \eqref{eq34} is of index $3$ and its associated matrices read
+where $\fp(t) \in \R^g$ is the position vector, $\fv(t) \in \R^g$ is the velocity vector, $\flambda(t)\in \R$ is the Lagrange multiplier, $\fM = \text{diag}(m_1,\ldots,m_g)$ is the mass matrix, $\fD$ and $\fK$ are the tridiagonal damping and stiffness matrices, $\fG = [1, 0, \ldots,0, -1]\in \R^g$ is the constraint matrix, $\fB_2 = \fe_1$, and $\fC_1 = [ \fe_1, \fe_2, \fe_{g-1} ]^\T$, where $\fe_j$ denotes the $j$th column of the identity matrix $\fI_{g}$.
+The descriptor system arising from \eqref{eq34} is of index $\nu=3$, and its associated matrices read:

-Considering $g$ masses, the state dimension of the system is $\stateDim=2g+1$, while input and output dimensions are $\inpDim=1$ and $\outDim=3$.
+The state dimension of the system is $\stateDim=2g+1$, while the input and output dimensions are $\inpDim=1$ and $\outDim=3$.
 The specific setting of parameters is taken from \cite[Sec.~4]{MehS05}.
 Note that the matrices in \eqref{eq:ref:con:mas:spr} are sparse, and the kernel of $\fE$ is of dimension one.
 To obtain a switched system, we sample the matrices

 for $j=2,\ldots,M$, with $j=1$ given by \eqref{eq:ref:con:mas:spr}, and where $\calU_{[a,b]}$ denotes the uniform distribution in the interval $[a,b]$.
-With these choices, all finite eigenvalues of $(\fE_j,\fA_j)$ have negative real part and \Cref{ass:switchedODEjump}\,\ref{ass:switchedODEjump:noInputJumps} holds, i.e., there are no jumps in the state due to the input.
-Moreover, the algebraic constraints are different for each mode and the input matrices of each mode are linearly independent.
-For our numerical experiments we choose $M=5$ modes and for clarity we only report the second output.
+With these choices, all finite eigenvalues of $(\fE_j,\fA_j)$ have a negative real part; moreover, the impulsive contribution of the output function that originates from the differential part of the state is zero because $\calC_{i,j}$, as defined in \eqref{eqn:reformulation:SDAE}, vanishes for all $i,j = 1,\ldots,M$.